joeybose/joeybose.github.io/_posts/2022-05-20-GenCourse.markdown

 * [The Riemannian Geometry of Deep Generative Models](https://ieeexplore.ieee.org/document/8575533)
 * [Riemannian Convex Potential Maps](https://arxiv.org/abs/2106.10272)

-## Week 10: Equivariant Generative Models
+## Nov 4th - Week 10: Equivariant Generative Models
 Much of observed data is a result of physical processes which have symmetries.
 These symmetries manifest themselves as equivariances and invariances to certain transformation groups, e.g. translation, rotation, scaling, etc …, and imbuing generative models with these structural inductive biases is a core design principle.
 In this week we will cover many types of equivariant generative models and their application to physics, molecular dynamics, and many more practical domains.

 ### Core Readings